callum-hart/immutable-styles/docs/advancedConcepts/partialOverrides.md

 - `margin-bottom: 20px;`
 - `margin-left: 10px;`

 The second ruleset attempts to override the left margin using the longhand property `margin-left`.
-However since the left margin already has a value (of 10px) it cannot be overriden.
+However since the left margin already has a value (of 10px) it cannot be overridden.
 Immutable styles detects this partial override and throws the following compile time error:

 <p align="center">
   <img src="../../docs/_images/PartialOverrideFoundThree.png"